VIRTUS-FPP: Virtual Sensor Modeling for Fringe Projection Profilometry in NVIDIA Isaac Sim: Virtual Calibration and Reconstruction

 \subsection{Calibration Board Generation}

-To facilitate full end-to-end calibration within simulation, we present the procedural generation of custom asymmetric circular calibration boards.
-Leveraging the USD framework described in Section \ref{isaac}, we programmatically generate and apply calibration patterns as texture maps to plane meshes.
-Given a particular number of rows, columns, a circle diameter, a circle center distance, and plane dimensions, we generate an RGB image of an asymmetric circular calibration board following these parameters to be applied as a diffuse texture image to the albedo material properties of a defined plane mesh model.
-Sampled calibration board configurations are shown in Figure \ref{fig:gencalib}.

-As a result of applying the circular calibration board pattern as a diffuse texture map to a mesh, however, the original measurements for circle diameter and circle center distance become scaled to fit the geometry of the plane.
-To determine the true dimensions of these calibration features in the simulation environment, we compute a scaling factor derived from the ratio of the physical plane dimensions to the calculated pattern dimensions.
-First, we calculate the pattern's physical dimensions in meters:
+We procedurally generate asymmetric circular calibration boards as RGB pattern images from configurable row, column, circle diameter ($D_{\rm circle}$), and circle center distance ($D_{\rm centers}$) parameters.
+Each pattern is applied as a diffuse albedo texture map to a plane mesh in the USD scene using the MDL-based material system.
+Because the texture is uniformly scaled to fit the plane geometry, the original image-space dimensions of the pattern circles are transformed by the plane's aspect ratio and extent.
+To recover the true circle dimensions as they exist in the simulation (and therefore supply accurate calibration geometry to the calibration algorithm), we derive a closed-form scaling factor from the ratio of the plane dimensions to the pattern's nominal extent.
+First, the pattern dimensions in meters are computed from the image-space parameters as: